-That third element — people — is the most vital to the entire equation.
-A truly functional EoC is one in which staff, patients, and visitors can all expect enhanced Care
+That third element—people—is the most vital to the entire equation.
+A truly functional Environment of Care is one in which staff, patients, and visitors can all expect enhanced Care

 as a benefit of key functional areas like Safety

-Security directors have reported that two of their biggest challenges in effectively addressing the threat of workplace violence to the care environment are:
+Security directors have reported that two of their biggest challenges in effectively addressing the threat of workplace violence to the Environment of Care are: